glouie/jira.nvim/README.md

 require("jira").setup({
   keymap = "<leader>ji",
-  -- key used to open the popup for the issue under the cursor issue_pattern = "%u+-%d+",
+  -- key used to open the popup for the issue under the cursor debug = false,
+  -- set true to log when the cursor lands on an issue key issue_pattern = "%u+-%d+",
   -- Lua pattern for matching issue keys highlight_group = "JiraIssue",